DistAlgo/distalgo/README.md

    To upgrade an existing DistAlgo installation to a newer version:

      pip install --upgrade [--user] pyDistAlgo

+### Installing pre-release versions using `pip`

+   By default, `pip` only installs "stable" versions from the PyPI repository.
+If you would like to install or upgrade to the latest version, pass the `--pre` flag to `pip install`:

+     pip install --pre pyDistAlgo
+     pip install --upgrade --pre pyDistAlgo

 ## Option 2: Using `setup.py`